HenrikSamuelsson/c-coding-standard/README.md

 ### Enforcement

 Some types of unreachable code can be automatically detected by the compiler or static analyzers.
-Unreachable code not detected in a automatic way needs to be found during design reviews and code reviews.
+Automated code coverage tests can also serve as hint that code might be unreachable.
+Unreachable code not detected in a automatic way needs to be found during code review.

 ### Notes